NielsenG62/Portfolio-Project/README.md

 ## Description

 _This website is a basic portfolio for my work.
-The home page has some information about me, while the projects page lists a few of the websites I have built at school._
+The home page has some information about me, while the projects page lists a few of the websites I have built at school.
+There is a page where you can contact me as well._

 ## Setup/Installation Requirements